CHUMS Children's Trauma Service

 Charity information: Friends of CHUMS

-The Trauma Service offers timely and effective help for complex referrals which is not available on the NHS.
-It acts quickly to avert deterioration of a young person's mental health.
-Unresolved grief issues can cause not only anxiety and depression but can also lead to self-harming, eating disorders, drug and alcohol problems and suicidal tendencies.
-We work with our children and teenagers to understand their grief and build resilience, helping them learn how to cope.
+The Trauma Service offers children timely and effective help for complex referrals which is not available on the NHS.
+CHUMS supports traumatic bereavement as well as sexual abuse and witness to domestic violence.
+Unresolved trauma can cause not only anxiety and depression but can also lead to self-harming, eating disorders, drug and alcohol problems and suicidal tendencies.
+We work with our children and teenagers to understand their grief and build resilience, helping them to learn how to cope

-To have the resources to respond to all the children and teenagers who need our specialist support
+To have the resources to respond to all local children /young people who need our specialist support

 Activities» To provide one on one counselling to support children in a safe environment where they feel comfortable to share their problems with our Psychologist.